AiryAir/remote-desk-lights/README.md

 printed out on your serial monitor.
 Note down which button press generates what code on your Serial Monitor.

 Now copy these values and replace them in the code (if (results.value == "replace here")).
-You might want to add a "Ox" in front of each code that you replace.
+You might want to add a "0x" in front of each code that you replace.
 For example the code for pressing "1" on my remote is "FF30CF" but in the code I have to write "0xFF30CF".

 Note that there might be IR interference around you which might cause the serial monitor to print values even when you arent